-Do you want to learn how to create a contact form in WordPress?
+Looking for a tutorial on how to add a contact form in WordPress?

 Creating a contact form is a simple way to connect with your audience and get valuable feedback.
-Today, we’ll show you how to create a contact form in WordPress.
-And we’ll break it down in this step-by-step guide so even beginners can do it.
+Today, we’ll show you how to add a contact form in WordPress, and we’ll break it down into a step-by-step guide so even beginners can do it.